devSchacht/essential-image-optimization/app/partials/book.md

         data-src="https://res.cloudinary.com/ddxwdqwkr/image/upload/v1502426282/essential-image-optimization/Modern-Image15.jpg"
         alt="butteraugli being run from the command line" />
 </picture>
 <figcaption>All in all, it took me about 30m to setup Butteraugli locally after installing Bazel and getting a build of the C++ sources to correctly compile on my Mac.
-Using it is then relatively straight-forward - specify the two images to compare (a source and compressed version) - and it will give you a score to work off.</figcaption>
+Using it is then relatively straight-forward: specify the two images to compare (a source and compressed version) and it will give you a score to work from.</figcaption>
 </figure>

 **How does Butteraugli differ to other ways of comparing visual similarity?**